-Fiber nutrition in your diet have many benefits to your health.
+Fiber nutrition in your diet has many benefits to your health.
 Your digestive system will function at its highest potential.
 Fiber nutrition may help prevent many diseases.
 What are the benefits of fiber nutrition?

-Including fiber into your diet has many benefits to your health.
+Including fiber in your diet has many benefits to your health.
 Dietary fiber is foods that are high in roughage.
 Your digestive system can not break down these types of food.
-Therefore these foods pass through your body cleaning out your stomach, intestines and colon.
+Therefore these foods pass through your body cleaning out your stomach, intestines, and colon.
 In order to better understand what kind of fiber we need is to know the difference between the types of fiber.

 The fiber in your diet also is great for your heart health.
 It may also lower your LDL levels in your blood.
 LDL is the bad cholesterol that many people suffer from.
 Epidemiologic studies have shown that increased fiber in the diet can reduce blood pressure and inflammation.
-Blood sugars levels can also be effected, for a person who suffers from Diabetes, this can help them maintain healthier levels.
+Blood sugars levels can also be affected, for a person who suffers from Diabetes, this can help them maintain healthier levels.

 Maintaining fiber nutrition can be done in different ways, but the best way is by consuming high fiber foods.
 It is recommended that an average person should consume 25-30 grams of fiber.
 In our world today it can both be challenging to incorporate fiber into our diets.
 Many people start off their days with eggs and meat with white processed bread and continue through the day without getting the proper amount of fiber.
 A lot of this has to do with how we do our shopping.
 Take the time to buy high fiber cereal.

 by: Jim Rosenau